The world needs fixing — and Trump thinks he's the man to do it

 There were other less obvious trades in play.
 On one hand, Trump promising Britain a much-desired speedy trade deal; on the other saying he was looking to the United Kingdom to back the United States on Middle East peace.
 When asked whether he thought Britain should veto any UN Security Council resolution, he responded: "I am hoping for a British veto."
 He didn't link the two directly, but he didn't have to.

-A hastened trade deal with the United Kingdoem is exactly what the British government wants.
+A hastened trade deal with the United Kingdom is exactly what the British government wants.
 For British Prime Minister Theresa May, Trump's comments couldn't have come at a better time.
 But it may yet be a double-edged sword for both of them.

 As May aligns herself to the President-elect to make up the Brexit trade deficit and Trump casts doubt on Europe, it makes the United Kingdom's increasingly acrimonious divorce from the European Union all the more bitter.